CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CharacterCreationRules/TiersOfPlay.md

 ### Attribute Points

-The number of points you can spend on attributes.
+The number of points you can spend to increase a characters Attributes.

 ### Skill Points